Honor Purple Heart Recipients at the Founder's Home

 See General Washington at the Ceremony

-George Washington will give remarks to honor the U.S. military.
+George Washington will give an address to honor the U.S. military.
 Hear him talk about the creation of the Purple Heart and why it became a military decoration.

 Visit the Marker of America's First Military Decoration